Medical Student Performance Evaluation

 Purpose

-The Medical Student Performance Evaluation (MSPE) is a summary letter provided by WSU Elson S. Floyd College of Medicine to residency program directors with honest and objective information about each student’s salient attributes, experiences, and academic accomplishments based, to the greatest degree possible, on verifiable information and summative evaluations in medical school.
-The MSPE is a summary letter of evaluation, not a letter of recommendation.
+The Medical Student Performance Evaluation (MSPE) is a summary document provided by Elson S. Floyd College of Medicine to residency program directors with honest and objective information about each student’s academic performance based, to the greatest degree possible, on verifiable information and summative evaluations in medical school.
+The MSPE is a summary letter of evaluation, not a letter of recommendation, and it is a required document in the residency application process.

 Components